machingclee/machingclee.github.io/static/media/370-deduplication.14d5dedd.md

 321         1850000000000       Hi James, nice to meet you
 ```

-We want to reduce these group of records into simply one, let's say only the latest one:
+We want to reduce these groups of records into simply one per group, let's say only the latest one:

 ```text
 messageId   createdAt           translation